-Without a specific creational plan, based on the innate disposition of man, life would be fruitless and without meaning.
-We may understand this only through belief in God and knowledge of his Unity, as explained in the Qur'an.

-From here we may proceed to an understanding of the Day of Judgement, when man is rewarded or punished according to his deeds.
-Thereafter, we may arrive at knowledge of the prophets and of prophetic teachings, since man cannot be judged without being first instructed in the matter of obedience and disobedience.
-These three fundamental teachings are considered to be the roots of the Islamic way of life.

-To these we may add the fundamentals of good character and morals which a true believer must possess, and which are a necessary extension of the three basic beliefs mentioned above.
-The laws governing daily activity not only guarantee man's happiness and moral character but, more importantly, increase his understanding of these beliefs and of the fundamentals of Islam.
+We may understand this only through belief in God and a knowledge of his Unity, as explained in the Qur'an.
+From here we may proceed to an understanding of the Day of Judgment, when man is rewarded or punished according to his deeds.
+Thereafter, we may arrive at a knowledge of the prophets and of prophetic teachings, since man cannot be judged without being first instructed in the matter of obedience and disobedience These three fundamental teachings are considered to be the roots of the Islamic way of lifeTo these we may add the fundamentals of good character and morals, which a true believer must possess, and which are a necessary extension of the three basic beliefs mentioned above.

-It is clear that a thief, a traitor, a squanderer or a libertine do not possess the quality of innocence; nor can a miser, who hoards money, be called a generous person.
-Similarly, some- one who never prays or remembers God cannot be called a believer in God and the Last Day, nor be described as His servant.
+The laws governing daily activity not only guarantee man's happiness and moral character but also, more importantly, increase his understanding of these beliefs and of the fundamentals of Islam.
+It is clear that a thief, a traitor, an squanderer or a libertine do not possess the quality of innocence; nor can a miser, who hoards money, be called a generous person.
+Similarly, someone who never prays or remembers God cannot be called a believer in God and the Last Day, nor be described as His servant.

 From this we may conclude that good character flourishes when joined to a pattern of correct actions; morals are to be found in the man whose beliefs are in harmony with these fundamentals.
-A proud man cannot be expected to believe in God nor be humble in respect to the Divine; nor can the man, who has never understood the meaning of humanity, justice, mercy or compassion, believe in the Day of Rising and the Judgement.

-Chapter 35: 10 speaks of the relationship between a sincere system of belief and a fitting character:

-Pure speech rises up to Him and He raises up good deeds still further.

-In chapter 20: 10 we learn again of this relationship between belief and action:
+A proud man cannot be expected to believe in God nor be humble in respect to the Divine; nor can the man, who has never understood the meaning of humanity, justice.
+Mercy or compassion, believe in the Day of Rising and the Judgment Chapter XXXV: 10 speaks of the relationship between a sincere system of belief and a fitting character: Pure speech rises up to Him and He raises up good deeds still further .In chapter XXX: 10 we learn again of this relationship between belief and action:

 Then evil was the consequence of those who do wrong action because they denied the signs of Allah and they made a mock of them.

-To summarize, the Qur'an is composed of the following Islamic fundamentals which together form an interlocking whole: a primary system of belief in the Unity of God, Prophethood and the Day of Reckoning, accompanied by a second group of beliefs, namely, belief in the Tablet, the Pen (which delineates the sequence of cosmic events), the rule of destiny and the decree (without implying predetermination), the angels, the throne of the Creator, and, finally, in the creation of the sky, the earth and everything between them.

-Thereafter, we observe that man's well-being lies in his character being in harmony with these principles.

-The shari'ah, namely the laws and code of behaviour explained in the Qur'an and commented upon in every detail by the model of the Prophet's life, is the means whereby a man may practise these principles.
+To summarize, the Qur'an is composed of the following Islamic fundamentals which together form an interlocking whole: a primary system of belief in the Unity of God, Prophethood and the Day of Reckoning, accompanied by a second group of beliefs, namely, belief in the Tablet, the Pen (which delineates the sequence of cosmic events), the rule of destiny and the decree (without implying pre-determination), the angels, the throne of the Creator, and, finally, in the creation of the sky, the earth and everything between them.
+Thereafter, we observe that man's well being lies in his character being in harmony with these principlesThe shari'ah, namely the laws and code of behaviour explained in the Qur'an and commented upon in every detail by the model of the Prophet's life, is the means whereby a man may practice these principles.
 At this point we should add that the Prophet's family are his chosen heirs and are entrusted with the task of exemplifying and explaining further the prophetic message and the shari'ah after the Prophet's death.
-The Prophet himself has shown that the tradition, hadith, known as the hadith al-thaqalayn which all sects of Islam accept, refers specifically to this matter of succession.
+The Prophet himself has shown that the tradition, hadith,(2) known as the ~hadith al-thaqalayn which all sects of Islam accept, refers specifically to this matter of succession.